Grahp/Website/quartz.md

 What properties might quartz have?

 - Reified theory
-  - No vestigiality
   - Documentation!
 - Go **directly** from theory to dictionary
 - **Dynamism** and **context-aware(ness)**!
 - **Stability**
 - **Discrete** theory rule application
+  - No vestigiality

 ### How?

 Quartz goes **directly** from theory to dictionary.
 No "manually write a hundred fifty thousand entries, and then spend the rest of your life maintaining them" step.

 Quartz is rule based, unlike traditional entry based theories.
-A rule based theory means you can use an [uberdictionary](uberdictionary.md) to automatically generate new entries based on existing rules with any additional effort.
+A rule based theory means you can use an [uberdictionary](uberdictionary.md) to automatically generate new entries based on existing rules without any additional effort.

 #### Dictionary